timsbiomed/jpaserver-scripts/README.md

 ##TODO:
+- fhir-owl is throwing an error about a hex-binary converter when it does Mondo
 - lucene search doesn't work with this set of scripts yet TODO
 - reconcile env.sh and profile.sh
 - I have not tested the systemd integration